 - Preparing an annual report of its findings and corrective actions.

-The Director of the SWIJDC will issue an annual report regarding PREA: SWIJDC PREA Report for 2016 .
+The Director of the SWIJDC will issue an annual report regarding PREA: SWIJDC PREA Report .

 Southwest Idaho Juvenile Detention Center has been audited pursuant to Section 115.401 of the PREA Standards.
 To view the Press Release regarding the results, click here .